 SUNY takes reports of sexual assault, domestic violence, dating violence and stalking seriously.
 If you are a member of a SUNY community and have experienced any of the above, the Sexual Assault & Violence Response (SUNY SAVR) Resources Website provides you with information you can use to seek resources and support, and to report the crime to law enforcement and the campus.
-Click HERE to access the SUNY SAVR website.
+Access the SUNY SAVR website here.

 Institutional Crime Reporting:

 Reports of certain crimes occurring in certain geographic locations will be included in the SUNY Broome Community College Clery Act Annual Security Report in an anonymized manner that neither identifies the specifics of the crime or the identity of the reporting individual or victim/survivor.
-Specific inquiries regarding sexual violence reports and their use within Clery Act Annual Security Report may be addressed to Scott Schuhert, Dean of Students and Title IX Coordinator.
-He can be reached using any of the methods below.
+Specific inquiries regarding sexual violence reports and their use within Clery Act Annual Security Report may be addressed to Amy Ziezula, Interim Title IX Coordinator.
+She can be reached using any of the methods below.

 - Location: Science Building 226

 - Email: email@example.com

 SUNY Broome Community College is obligated to issue timely warnings of Clery Act crimes occurring within relevant geography that represent a serious or continuing threat to students and employees (subject to exceptions when potentially compromising law enforcement efforts and when the warning itself could potentially identify the reporting individual or victim/survivor).
 A reporting individual will never be identified in a timely warning.